 - Strengthen the ability to respond calmly instead of reactively.

-EMDR therapy is one of the fastest and most effective ways to retrain the brain’s anger response at a neurological level.
-I integrate EMDR techniques when working with clients who have difficulty managing anger due to past emotional conditioning.
+Bilateral stimulation is one of the fastest and most effective approaches to retrain the brain’s anger response at a neurological level.
+I integrate this bilateral stimulation methodology when working with clients who have difficulty managing anger due to past emotional conditioning.

 6. Cognitive Neuroplasticity Training for Optimal Anger Regulation

-Cognitive training programs now use AI-powered tools and neurofeedback technology to retrain emotional regulation circuits in the brain.
+Cognitive training programs now use AI-powered tools and brain-training protocols to retrain emotional regulation circuits in the brain.
 These programs use:

-- Personalized neurofeedback exercises to strengthen impulse control.
+- Personalized brain-training exercises to strengthen impulse control.

 - Cognitive reappraisal drills that teach the brain to reinterpret anger triggers.